Grossman Hammock

 At an abandoned camp on Junction Key were found an old sewing machine, pots, and old Dutch copper kettles which, Mr. Grossman said, probably were 200 years old.
 Evidences of pottery were seen in this camp.
 Knowing that the Seminoles were not a tribe which made pottery, the Grossmans realized that some red-skinned tribe had inhabited their land years before the Seminoles were there.

 There was no drinking water to be had during the expedition over this big tract of land, Mr. Grossman said, excepting from the sloughs.
 Often they dug down three or four feet to get to water which they dared to drink.
-It was in digging ofr (sic) water that the party unearthed a giant jawbone — from the carcass, possibly, of some pre-historic animal.
+It was in digging for water that the party unearthed a giant jawbone — from the carcass, possibly, of some pre-historic animal.
 Large holes in the jawbone showed where the teeth had been.

 With the coming of the Seaboard Air Line Railroad into this district, the Grossmans expect to construct a spur from the main line into their acreage, to provide for transportation of the vegetables to the markets.

-Samuel F. Grossman, Sr. was born in Hungary on October 27, 1861 and immigrated to this country with his parents, Marcus and Anna, in 1863.
-In 1880, with his father, he started in the paper box manufacturing business, establishing the Novelty Paper Box Company.
-In 1882, along with 4 other men, he filed the incorporation papers for the B’nai Jeshurun temple in Cleveland, Ohio.
-In January 1906, the business was incorporated as the Grossman Paper Box Company, according to the book A History of Cleveland, Ohio, published by the S. J. Clarke Publishing Co. in 1910.
-The 1900 census described him as a “capitalist”, which seems to be the term used to describe wealthy businessmen in those days.
+Samuel Frank Grossman, Sr. was born in Hungary on October 27, 1861 and immigrated to this country with his parents, Marcus and Anna, in 1863.
+In 1880, with his father, he started in the paper box manufacturing business, working for the Novelty Paper Box Company.1 In January 1906, the business was incorporated as the Grossman Paper Box Company.

 It is very interesting to read this article from our present viewpoint.
 When the article was written, everyone was a booster and an optimist who believed in a limitless future.
 Depressions have a way of returning people to reality, though.
 The railroad spur from the Seaboard Coast Line was never built, a bitter fight continues between the land owners in the so-called 8.5 square mile area and the Department of Environmental Resource Management in Miami-Dade County, the wildlife is gone and the well was plugged in 1985 to keep its brackish water, flowing from the Floridan Aquafer, from contaminating the drinking water supplies for Miami-Dade County.